fastapi/fastapi/docs/en/docs/tutorial/first-steps.md

 </div>

-The output would be a line that shows the URL where your app is being served within your local machine.
+The output is a line with a URL of where your app is being served within your local machine.

 ```hl_lines="4"
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)